MercierCharles/MercierCharles.github.io/research.md

 We can conclude that only these large online communities concentrate the majority of the negativity.
 This data supports our earlier observation about our moderation strategy: We should focus on a small core of large communities!

-Let's take a closer look at their posts:

----

-## 2. Interactions Between Specific Communities

-Now that we understand the global structure, we examine specific pairs of communities to illustrate how conflicts emerge.

-A directed crosspost-flow graph (subreddit → subreddit) shows that:

-- Some communities frequently receive negative crossposts from many sources

-- Others initiate negative interactions more than they receive

-- Some relationships are highly reciprocal, forming mini “feuds”

-### Graphs

-- **Graph 4 — Subreddit → Subreddit negative-weighted graph**

----

-## 3. Beyond Reddit: Generalizing Beyond Specific Subreddits

-Your app won’t use Reddit’s categories, so we group communities into higher-level clusters (e.g., politics, hobbies, geography, lifestyle).

-This helps us understand structural causes of conflict that appear regardless of specific subreddit identities.
+So now, let's zoom into this core set of communities:

+## 3. Mapping interactions between high-use communities

+Now that we've identified the communities consisting of our 'core' interactions, let's pay attention to these higher-level clusters (e.g., politics, hobbies, geography, lifestyle).
+In the context of our app, we likely will not have any special communities that map to subreddits.
+For example, we may not have a community that corresponds to r/nfl or r/nba, but it is very likely that we will have groups of users that create sports communities.
+So by creating and understanding the interactions between these active high-level clusters, we can understand structural causes of conflict that appear regardless of specific subreddit identities.

 ### Graphs